Health Insurance in Egypt

 In stark contrast to the public hospitals and clinics, facilities offering private healthcare in the country are of an acceptable standard.
 Here you will find doctors, nurses and other well-trained professionals able to offer a high level of treatment for numerous illnesses and emergency treatment.

-What’s more, these facilities are used to caring for expats and tourists who have private health insurance.
+What’s more, these facilities are used to caring for expats and tourists who have international medical insurance for expats.
 Communication at these private facilities too doesn’t present a problem, as most of the staff will be bilingual, having trained in places such as America and Europe.
 Some private hospitals may request an initial small security deposit or cash for treatment which can be returned via the insurance company.

 Reciprocal Healthcare Agreements